stacksjs/vite-plugin-local/docs/install.md

 # Introduction

-`vite-plugin-local` is a smart reverse proxy for local development, with HTTPS support, and other goodies.
+`bunfig` is a smart reverse proxy for local development, with HTTPS support, and other goodies.

 ## Features